 All our organic futons are made from 100% certified organic US-grown cotton (organic always means GMO-Free!), formaldehyde-free, dye-free, unbleached, and of course sweatshop-free.
 All our mattresses are completely chemical-free, which should be non-negotiable for the surface you're spending a third of your time on, with the body and breathing systems in immediate contact of the mattress.
 Wait not till you're suffering from MCS (Multiple Chemical Sensitivities), asthma, rashes, and other debilitating and progressing diseases; going organic for your futon or mattress is really the only smart choice.

-Fire retardancy regulations that apply to mattresses 6 and thicker are met in our organic mattresses by wrapping a thin layer of wool around the filling.
+Fire retardancy regulations are met in our organic mattresses by wrapping a thin layer of wool around the filling.
 You won't feel it, but it saves lives by retarding flammability of the content.
 Alternatively, you can provide us with a medical doctor's note written on an official prescription paper and showing the DEA Number when you place the order, stating that 'the patient requires a chemical-free mattress'.
 This will allow us to omit the wool altogether and make a completely vegan and hypoallergenic chemical-free organic mattress for you.
-Up to and including 5" thickness, no such note is required and there's no wool used in making our thinner all-cotton mattresses.